plugget/plugget-unreal-plugin/README.md

 - git (have git installed and in the path

 ### Install instructions
-1. Unzip & add the plugin folder to the unreal plugins folder
+1. Unzip & add the `plugget` folder to Unreal's plugins folder
 2. Restart or open Unreal
 3. Enable the `plugget` plugin from the menu `edit/Plugins`